Grade 4

 What Your Child Will Experience:

-• Interactive Videos: Bite-sized lessons that capture attention and explain writing concepts clearly.
+• Interactive Videos: Bite-sized lessons that clearly explain writing concepts.

-• Writing Tasks: Practical assignments that allow students to apply what they've learned.
+• Writing Tasks: Practical assignments to apply new skills.

-• Knowledge Checks: Quick quizzes to reinforce learning and ensure comprehension.
+• Knowledge Checks: Quick quizzes to reinforce understanding.

 Learning Outcomes: